Head Coach Curtis Vais started NIACC's cross country program in 2004 and it continues to make giant strides on the national scene.

 The men's team also won its first NJCAA Region XI title in 2011 by sweeping the top-seven spots and Buenneke won the women's individual title.
 Buenneke and Cody Manchester were given Region XI runner of the year honors, and Vais was awarded Region XI men's coach of the year honors for the second consecutive season.

 Vais was the Region XI women's coach of the year in 2010.

 Vais has coached 114 NJCAA All-Region XI Honorees, 6 NJCAA All-Americans, 10 U.S. Citizen All-Americans, 4 USTFCCCA all-Americans, 4 NJCAA Region XI runners of the years.

 Before arriving in Mason City, Vais was an assistant coach at College of Dupage, helping the women's track team to the NJCAA Division III National title while helping the men's team place second.

-Vais was a three-time NAIA national qualifier while at Mount St. Clare (now Ashford University) in Clinton, Ia.
-He continues to enjoy competing in marathons and triathlons while raising his sons, Jacob and Miles, with his wife, Michele.
+Vais was a three-time NAIA national qualifier while at Mount St. Clare (now Ashford University) in Clinton, Iowa.
+He competes in marathons while raising his sons, Jacob and Miles.